dreamcatcher-tech/network/Inbox/2023-02-23 1146 OpenIT purpose.md

 We're always going to have to deal with IT companies, so if we can have a smooth way to integrate or replace them, great.
 IT services are too expensive currently, so offering an alternative is a good way to get started on the model.

+Use remote workers at cheaper rates to do the same skilled work.
+With good procedures and security, damage from rogue workers will be minimal.

 ## Construction
 Use the Dreamcatcher to get construction done for the OpenIT software platform.
 Requests for modules like laptop templates, remote management systems.